Dessert Cocktails Are A Sweet But Boozy Way To End A Great Night’

 S’mores Cocktail

-If anybody knows a way to make a dessert cocktail, it’s TLC’s “Cake Boss,” Buddy Valastro.
+If anybody knows how to make a dessert cocktail, it’s TLC’s “Cake Boss,” Buddy Valastro.
 Available exclusively at his namesake restaurant in Vegas, the S’ mores Cocktail functions Pinnacle vodka, Drambuie & Chocolate Royale, chocolate milk, double shot coffee, whipped cream, marshmallows, chocolate sauce, and graham crackers.

 Milk & Cookies

-At One Door East in Fort Lauderdale, Florida, there may be a creamy and scrumptious bourbon-spiked milk cocktail served with baked-to-order, heat chocolate chip cookies with a Nutella center.
+At One Door East in Fort Lauderdale, Florida, a creamy and delicious bourbon-spiked milk cocktail may be served with baked-to-order, heated chocolate chip cookies with a Nutella center.
 “There’s not anything better than the traditional milk & cookies – however, at One Door East, we adore to raise the conventional,” stated chef-owner Giovanni Rocchio.
-“Our bourbon-spiked milk cocktail served with heat chocolate chip cookies is our grown-up take on formative years preferred.”
+“Our bourbon-spiked milk cocktail served with heated chocolate chip cookies is our grown-up take on formative years preferred.”

 Mocha Royale

-At Atlantic Grill in New York City, this drink is made with Tiramisu liqueur, Godiva darkish chocolate liqueur, and hot chocolate.
+At Atlantic Grill in New York City, this drink is made with Tiramisu liqueur, Godiva darkish chocolate, and hot chocolate.
 “Tiramisu for dessert is excellent, but a decadent cocktail that tastes like Tiramisu is even better,” stated Sam Laforest, fashionable supervisor of Atlantic Grill.